CosmicScale/PSBBN-Definitive-English-Patch/README.md

 # Troubleshooting

+## Problems Running the Script
+If you encounter errors while installing PSBBN, installing games, or performing other tasks, try the following:
+1. Make sure you are running the latest version of your operating system and that it is fully updated
+2. Use a recommended OS.
+The **PSBBN Definitive Project** has been fully tested on:
+- Linux Mint
+- Raspberry Pi OS
+- Windows 10 Home Edition
+- Windows 11 Home Edition
+3. Try installing to a different HDD or SSD
+4. Connect the PS2 HDD/SSD directly to your PC using an internal SATA connection, or use a different USB adapter

 ## Problems Launching PSBBN and HOSDMenu
 When you connect the drive to your PS2 console and power it on, **PSBBN** or **[HOSDMenu](#hosdmenu)** should automatically launch.